-- Conduct a pure tone sweep check audiometric screening according to the procedures recommended by the American Speech and Hearing Association. - 2.
-Conduct a pure tone air conduction audiometric test and screening audiometry using standard methods and procedures. - 3.
-Interpret an audiogram. - 4.
+- 2. Conduct a pure tone air conduction audiometric test and screening audiometry using standard methods and procedures. - 3.
+Interpret an audiogram - 4.
 Appropriately refer patients with questionable or abnormal audiometric findings to other professionals for follow-up services.

-Speech-Launguage Pathology:
+Speech-Language Pathology:

 - 1. Use both quantitative and qualitative evaluation procedures. - 2.
 Recognize client's strengths and weaknesses. - 3.
-Develop goals and procedures that reflect the client's level of functioning. - 4.
+Develop goals and procedures which reflect the client's level of functioning. - 4.
 Demonstrate the ability to change therapy goals based on client's performance. - 5.
-Discriminate between correct and incorrect production of target responses. - 6.
-Establish a reinforcement schedule. - 7.
+Discriminate between correct and incorrect production of target responses.

+- 6. Establish a reinforcement schedule. - 7.
 Collect data and use the information to determine efficacy of treatment. - 8.
-Counsel the client or client's family members. - 9.
-Write professional reports that indicate evaluation results or therapy progress.
+Counsel the client or family members of the client. - 9.
+Write professional reports which indicate evaluation results or therapy progress.